Adaptations of Shakespeare

 For scripts and royalties for the adaptations of The Winter’s Tale and The Tempest, contact Eldridge Plays at www.histage.com.

-For scripts and royalties for the adaptation of All’s Well that Ends Well, contact Leicester Bay Theatricals by following this link:
+For scripts and royalties for the adaptation of All’s Well that Ends Well and Much Ado About Nothing, contact Leicester Bay Theatricals by following these links:

 http://www.leicesterbaytheatricals.com/alls-well-that-ends-well-shakespeareedited/